jamauro/pingpong-website/content/faq.md

 Open the browser and sign in to pingpong.
 Click the menu button in the upper right, then click 'Add to Home screen'.

+## do you have keyboard shortcuts?
+We're glad you asked.
+Here's a list of handy keyboard shortcuts:

+`⌘ j` — create a new thread

+`⌘ k` — launch quick find

+`⌘ enter` — send a new reply or new thread

+`⌘ d` — toggle dark mode

+`esc` — exit the conversation view

 ## have another question?
 We're here to help.
 Send us a note at <a class="has-text-info" href="mailto:support@usepingpong.com">support@usepingpong.com</a>.